MeysamKarimi/Yekta-Framework/README.md

 # Yekta-Framework
-A framework for generating models using meta-heuristic algorithms in the context of model-driven testing

-# Your Project Name

 Welcome to Yekta framework!
-This tool is designed to generate test models using various meta-heuristic (ACO, GWO and also Random) to help generate and manipulate models based on user-defined metamodels, OCL constraints, and algorithm-specific inputs.
-Whether you're a researcher, developer, or tester, this tool simplifies the process of generating models for your projects.
+This tool is designed to generate models using the meta-heuristic algorithms "Ant-Colony Optimization" (ACO) and "Gray-Wolf Optimization" (GWO).
+This tool helps to generate and manipulating models based on user-defined metamodels, OCL constraints, and optional algorithm-specific inputs.
+Whether you are a researcher, developer, or tester, this tool simplifies the process of generating models for your projects.

 ## Table of Contents
 - [Overview](#overview)